ottopaulsen/node-red-contrib-power-saver/docs/README.md

     details: Use Home Assistant with Node-RED and control switches via service calls.
   - title: Tibber and Nord Pool
     details: Painlessly use prices received from Tibber or Nord Pool.
-footer: Created by Otto Paulsen
+footer: Created by Otto Paulsen and contributors

 footerHtml: true
 ---